jbcodeforce/autonomous-car-mgr/docs/index.md

 * [x] Serverless architecture patterns: how to map to a microservice approach ? what are the best practices for using Lambda functions to ensure loose coupling and service autonomy?
 * [x] How to use event sourcing with Lambda?
 * [ ] How to handle state management in a stateless environment like AWS Lambda, especially for complex workflows or transactions?
-* [ ] What are the best practices for integrating AWS Lambda with other AWS services, particularly for event-driven architectures?
+* [x] What are the best practices for integrating AWS Lambda with other AWS services, particularly for event-driven architectures?
 * [ ] How to design Lambda functions to handle events from multiple sources, and what considerations are there for managing event source mappings?
-* [ ] How do AWS Lambda's service limits impact architectural decisions, and what strategies can be used to mitigate potential limitations?
+* [x] How do AWS Lambda's service limits impact architectural decisions, and what strategies can be used to mitigate potential limitations?
+[Answer>>>](./architecture.md/#service-limit-or-quotas)
 * [ ] Are there specific scenarios where AWS Lambda might not be the best choice, and what alternatives to consider?
-* [ ] How to integrate API Gateway with Lambda functions to scale demand?
+* [x] How to integrate API Gateway with Lambda functions to scale demand?
 * [ ] How to use AWS Step Functions to orchestrate multiple Lambda functions for complex workflows?
 * [ ] What are the best practices for using event source mappings with Lambda to process records from streams or queues?